Wienerlied Music and Song

 A fresh crop of creative, young Viennese chanteurs and chanteuses are taking the genre – which originated around 1800 – forward in a contemporary and highly individualistic style: flirting with various other styles including jazz, blues and pop to defy conventional classification boundaries.
 An overview of some of the movers and shakers on the Viennese music scene:

-artists such as André Heller and Roland Neuwirth paved the way, and now others have picked up the creative baton with their take on Viennese soul – such as acoustic duo Die Strottern and local band 5/8erl in Ehr’n.
+Artists like André Heller and Roland Neuwirth were the pioneers — now it's acts like the acoustic duo Die Strottern and the band 5/8erl in Ehr’n with their unique ‘Viennese soul’ who are carrying the creative torch.
 Die Divinerinnen – a group of seven top musicians – found a new sound for traditional Schrammelmusik.
 Voodoo Jürgens’ trademark is humorously dark lyrics executed in Viennese dialect, while der Nino aus Wien’s melancholic poetic sound adds a whole new dimension.
 Wiener Lied composer Ernst Molden is hardwired into the city’s musical DNA.
 Like many others of his ilk, classically trained musician Felix Kramer offers up emotionally-charged Viennese sounds.
 Norbert Schneider is as brilliant as he is impossible to pigeonhole.
 Wiener Blond, a double act, have given the classic Wienerlied a contemporary shot in the arm with beatboxing, loops and pop.
 Cheeky rockers Wanda and glam poppers Bilderbuch have long been packing out arenas at home and abroad with their music.

 Display alternative text